jfrothingham/jfrothingham.github.io/blocks/research_block.md

 Designed and fabricated custom lab equipment in a machine shop.
 Performed soldering under a microscope.
 Evaluated and modified test probe electronics and wiring.
 Research Advisor: Dr. Nathanael Fortune

+Using Arduino to Teach Mechatronics
+Apprenticeships in Science and Engineering, Oregon State University, Corvallis OR